gt12889/rift-rewind/QUICKSTART_ANGULAR.md

 ### Angular App Not Showing

 If you see "Angular app not found":
-1. Make sure you ran `npm run build`
+1. Make sure you're in the frontend directory: `cd frontend`
+2. Run `npm run build` to build the app
-2. Check that `static/angular/index.html` exists
+3. Check that `static/angular/browser/index.html` exists (Angular 17+ outputs to browser subdirectory)
-3. Verify the build output in `static/angular/`
+4. Verify the build output in `static/angular/browser/`

 ## Next Steps